carrot/tumblr-theme-parser/README.md

 ```

 ### JavaScript
 Usage in JavaScript is very simple.
 The module exports an object containing 2 functions: `compile` and `parse`.
-The `compile` function takes the input HTML & optional associated data, and returns the compiled HTML.
+The `compile` function takes the input HTML as a string and optional associated data as JSON, and returns the compiled HTML.

 ```javascript
 compile = require('tumblr-theme-parser').compile